 Some describe the provisional patent application as a cheap alternative because the provisional patent application does not have as many requirements as a nonprovisional patent application.
 This is a true statement in terms of the number of requirements.
 The issue is whether the lower number of requirements results in a cheap provisional patent application that provides the same level of patent protection compared to a full-up nonprovisional patent application.

 Figure 1 is a table of requirements for the provisional and nonprovisional patent applications.
 It lists the sections of a patent application and indicates which sections are required for the provisional and nonprovisional patent applications.

 |Brief Description of the Drawings||X|

 The bulk of any patent attorney’s time to prepare a patent application is in the Detailed Description section of the patent application.
-To prepare the Detailed Description section, the patent attorney needs to spend time to understand the invention and identify the point of novelty of the invention.
-From there, the patent attorney can then begin to write the detailed description to highlight the point(s) of novelty, include the various options to the basic point(s) of novelty, and describe the invention to broadly protect the invention and deal with potential design arounds.
+To prepare the Detailed Description section, the patent attorney needs to spend time understanding the invention and identifying the point of novelty of the invention.
+From there, the patent attorney can then begin to write a detailed description to highlight the point(s) of novelty, including the various options to the basic point(s) of novelty, and describe the invention to broadly protect the invention and deal with potential design around.

-The Detailed Description section, which is usually the most time-consuming portion of the patent application, is required for both the provisional and nonprovisional patent application as shown in the table above.
-Hence, in my opinion, the better way to describe the cost for the provisional patent application is that it is a lower cost option, not a cheap or inexpensive option to the nonprovisional patent application.
+The Detailed Description section, which is usually the most time-consuming portion of the patent application, is required for both the provisional and nonprovisional patent applications as shown in the table above.
+Hence, in my opinion, the better way to describe the cost of the provisional patent application is that it is a lower-cost option, not a cheap or inexpensive option to the nonprovisional patent application.